FUN FACTS

 He loves listening to James Taylor.

 He and his family presently reside in Los Angeles, where he keeps a low profile outside of work and promotional events.
-The papparazzi still find him frequently at a West Hollywood gym.
+The paparazzi still find him frequently at a West Hollywood gym.

 He won the distinguished Ian Charleson award playing Racine at the Almeida.
 (Britannicus: title role)